blacksky3/repo.blacksky3.com/README.md

 ## llvm repo

-This repository contain all of the LLVM toolchain build from source.
+This repository contains all of the LLVM toolchain build from source.
 That means it's a -git package.
 It is build against the blacksky3 repo.
+Why so?
+Because spirv-llvm-translator depends on spirv-headers (git version).